Inside: when life gets busy, it’s time to get back to basics with simple living.

-This desire comes from a deep-seated need for ease and slowness, which isn’t new but it has grown in intensity recently.
-This is probably in response to the changes in my life this year; as my baby has grown into a toddler and my blog has grown into a business, the demands on my time and energy have increased accordingly.
+This desire comes from a deep-seated need for ease and slowness, which isn’t new, but it has grown in intensity recently.
+This is probably in response to the changes in my life this year; as my babies and business grow, the demands on my time and energy have increased accordingly.

-I apologise to regular readers because I know I talk about this all the time but it’s for good reason: the cornerstone of simple and intentional living will always be knowing what matters most to you.
+I apologise to regular readers because I know I talk about this all the time, but it’s for good reason: the cornerstone of simple living will always be knowing what matters most to you.

-You must define your core values and create a personal vision if you want to live with purpose—if not, what will you use to guide you?
+You must define your core values and create a personal vision if you want to live with purpose because if not, what will you use to guide you?

 Without a clear definition of what matters, it’s hard to consistently make good decisions.
 (If you’ve ever found decluttering to be overwhelming, then you know exactly what I mean.)
 Emotions, expectations and short-term needs can cloud our judgement and make it difficult to act in our own best interest—but if you know what matters most, then you have a compass to guide you.

 I already have a list of my values and a written vision (writing it down is so important!), but in the next few weeks, I’ll be revisiting them to make sure they’re still an accurate representation of what’s most important to me.
 If you don’t have a list, then I highly recommend creating one for yourself (and if you find it challenging, then watch this space!
 I’m working on a project that will help you).